nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags or lessons, existing values will be replaced; adding tags and lessons are not cumulative.
-* Editing lessons follow the same behavior as tags—i.e. when editing lessons, the existing lessons will be replaced by the input lessons.
+* Lessons cannot clash (i.e., scheduled on the same day and overlapping in timing).
+If a clash is detected, the app will notify the user with an error message.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all tags or lessons by typing `t/` or `l/` without specifying any values after them.
-* Similarly, you can remove all the person’s lessons by typing `l/` without specifying any lessons after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.